VEGMQAZ/ECA-EfficientNet/README.md

 ![Poster](results/improve.png)
 Our ECA-EfficientNet can further improve accuracy, by up to 1.3%.
 ![Poster](results/param.png)
-Our ECA has better parameter efficiency, which is reduced by approximately 15%.
+Our ECA-EfficientNet has better parameter efficiency, which is reduced by approximately 15%.

 ## ECA-MBConv